Why do so many businesses invest in blogs? The answer is simple. Sales.

 Although you don’t want to overwhelm your visitors, you can add several CTA in each post.
 With a smart CTA strategy, you will gain more subscribers, increase conversion rates, and see ROI.

-Start with a foundation of KPIs that provide data on what content works for your audience.
-Study your audience to know what they want to read; then deliver high-quality content consistently.
+Start with KPIs that provide data on what content works for your audience.
+Study your audience to know what they want to read, then deliver high-quality content consistently.